lordmetroid/conductor/README.md

 * A controller component is an erlang module that has a specific function, for example, render a part of the page, add data to a database, etc.
-The controller contains calls to various model, view and other controller components any results returned from the calls are managed by the controller.
+The controller contains calls to various model, view and other controller components.
+Any results returned from the calls are managed by the controller.

 * A model component is an erlang module that communicates with sources of volatile data such as for example a database.
 The model is responsible for